Contents

 The Swahili people’s lifestyle is unique in foods, customs, and even clothes.

-While in Zanzibar you can get the best chance to visit their homes, schools, museums, and markets.
+While in Zanzibar, you have the best opportunity to visit local homes, schools, museums, and markets.

-This gives you the best feeling of how it feels to be in the coastal cities of Tanzania including Unguja and Pemba.
+This gives you the best sense of what it’s like to be in Tanzania’s coastal cities, including Unguja and Pemba.
 Read more about Zanzibar Island.

 3. Attend a Tinga Tinga Art Class

-Tinga Tinga is a unique collection of Tanzania artistry started in 1968.
+Tinga Tinga is a unique collection of Tanzanian artistry started in 1968.

 This collection is a gem of Tanzania’s art.
-All products available are hand-made crafts, which add a fine tune and authenticity.
+All available products are handmade crafts that add a delicate touch and authenticity.

-They outsource their material from local people and this gives economic support.
+They source materials from local people, which provides economic support.
 Their materials are environmentally friendly.

-While in Tanzania, you can visit curio shops or artist centers to learn how they create these products.
+While in Tanzania, you can visit curio shops or artist centers to learn how these products are made.

 You can support their work by visiting their website.
 Here is the link for the Tinga Tinga Store.